Or Emet: Events

-Over the past two years -- 2020 into 2022 -- Or Emet has held most of its gatherings on Zoom.
-Check the Or Emet website oremet.org for information, or look for Or Emt on Facebook and Instagram.
+Check the Or Emet website oremet.org for information, or look for Or Emet on Facebook and Instagram.

 Services and membership

-The Jewish Cultural School for children runs one Sunday morning at 10 AM each month at Talmud Torah in Saint Paul, where students learn about Jewish history, traditions, and secular philosophies.
+The Jewish Cultural Sunday School for children provides students an opportunity to learn about Jewish history, traditions, and secular philosophies.
 The school takes a secular approach and teaches Jewish history and culture chronologically and in age-appropriate ways to "Littles" (Preschool - Kindergarten), "Middles" (grades 1 - 3), "Juniors" (grades 4 - 5), and "B'Mitzvah Preparation (grades 6 - 7).
 Historically and culturally significant content is introduced at the Littles level via pictures, songs, and stories; it is then reprised at a somewhat more advanced level (with more reading for example) at the Middles level, and then at an even more advanced level with Juniors and later B'Mitzvah Prep who begin to discuss ethics and values involved in stories from history.
 Teens get involved in practicing the central value of tikkun olam and engage in more community-service activities and other projects they choose themselves.
 In Fall, 2012, basic Beginning Hebrew and Jewish Music were added to the curriculum for the three younger age groups.

-In 2018, the organization had a membership of about 60 households (families, couples or individuals).
+As of 2024, Or Emet has a membership of about 75 households (families, couples or individuals).
 Events such as High Holiday services and the Passover Seder and annual Hanukkah party can attract 100 or more people.